nuehado/SaveThePrints/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Code related to this project is distributed under the MIT License.
 See `LICENSE` for more information.

+NOTE: The 3D models represented in SaveThePrints are distributed under Creative Commons Licenses.
+You must refer to their original sources if utilizing these assets elsewhere, and note the derivative of Creative Commons per model being utilized.

 <!-- CONTACT -->
 ## Contact

-Your Name - [@MyDonahue](https://twitter.com/MyDonahue) - donahue_philip@yahoo.com
+Phil Donahue - [@MyDonahue](https://twitter.com/MyDonahue) - donahue_philip@yahoo.com

 Project Link: [https://github.com/nuehado/SaveThePrints](https://github.com/nuehado/SaveThePrints)